MariusLuft/Todo-List-Android-App/README.md

 ![screenshot](https://user-images.githubusercontent.com/50135757/133249420-36fcad8f-4241-4d75-9154-8317e11d937b.PNG)

+A todo data class stores necessary information about each todo and the so called todo-adapter handles the todo list.
+A recyclerview was choosen in case that the list should get longer.
+This will be efficient because it only loads and creates elements when they are visible.

 In order to save the todos and to still see them after reopening the app I decided to use SQL Lite as a database.
 SQL Lite is widely used and offers a simple way of storing data without connecting to external servers.
 Instead it stores everything on local disc files.
+The names of tables, rows and the database I stored in a contract class like the current best practise suggests.